jfbramlett/gradle-plugin/README.md

 being you apply this plugin and it will automatically apply a predefined set of other plugings (like Jacoco, FindBugs, etc...).

+To use simply add the following to your build.gradle:

+    buildscript {

+        dependencies {

+            classpath("com.hbo.common:gradle-base:5.3.1")

+        }

+    }

+    apply plugin: 'hbo.common5'

 Configuration is done via an extension.

 Plugins Automatically Applied: